peroxy/starsky-backend/README.md

 2. Set Spring active profiles: `dev` and `local`
 3. Run and debug the application

+### Testing
+We are using JUnit5 for tests with Spring Boot.
+An in-memory H2 database is used.

+1. Set Spring active profile: `test`
+2. Run tests: `gradle test`

 ### OpenAPI client
 You can generate an OpenAPI client by running backend API locally, then running (for example TypeScript client):